manojtpillai/kubuculum/README.md

 The playbooks expect each type of role to support certain "actions" like start, stop, that make sense for that type of role.
-Each action generally maps to an ansible playlist that has a sequence of tasks to accomplish that action.
+Each action generally maps to an ansible playlist to accomplish that action.

 ### Benchmark Roles